-Once entered the password, you will get an information about the desktop session.
-Desktop session is 1 as per below information if you need another session issue the vncserver command on the terminal; you will get a session 2 and increments every time when issuing the same command again.
+Once entered the password, you will get information about the desktop session.
+Desktop session is 1 as per below information if you need another session issue the vncserver command on the terminal; you will get a session 2 and increments whenever issuing the same command again.

 New ‘LINUX.ITZGEEK.COM:1 (root)’ desktop is LINUX.ITZGEEK.COM:1

 Creating default startup script /root/.vnc/xstartup

 Starting applications specified in /root/.vnc/xstartup